liane4323/sep11-freedom-project/blog/entry03.md

 * When you click the button, the `toggle.toggleState()` method switches between 'active' and 'inactive'.
 * The  text is updated to show the current state which is either _active_ or _inactive_.

+### Useful sources
-I found the <a href="https://twikito.github.io/easy-toggle-state/">official website</a> quite helpful for understanding how to implement the library in your own projects.
-Also, exploring the <a href="https://github.com/Twikito/easy-toggle-state">GitHub repository</a> to see the source code and add to it.
+- I found the <a href="https://twikito.github.io/easy-toggle-state/">official website</a> quite helpful for understanding how to implement the library in your own projects.
+- Exploring the <a href="https://github.com/Twikito/easy-toggle-state">GitHub repository</a> to see the source code and add to it.